waliok/Glassmorphism/README.md

-# Glassmorphism style
+# Glassmorphism style App

 This project was created after finishing courses of desing for iOS App.
 In my project i'm using assets from educational matirials of its courses.

-Main features
+# Main features

 * Custom navigation and tab bar with animated effects
 * Nice and smooth custom animation transitions with math geometry effect option
 * Parallax scrolling effects